Skip to content

 timeshift_cam_imu: td

-If you follow what the above transformations mean, you will notice that they have the inverse effect of each other.
-Thus, the output of Kalibr should be inversed and then placed in VINS-Fusion algorithm.
-We have provided the following interactive python script where you can input any 4x4 transformation matrix and get its inverted version.
-Use the inverted values inside the main_conf.yaml file that you are creating.
+If you follow the meaning of these transformations, you will notice that Kalibr measures the transformation from IMU to camera (T_cam_imu) while the VINS-Fusion anticipates the transformation from camera to IMU (body_T_cam0).
+These two are the inverses of each other.
+We have provided the following interactive python script where you can input any 4x4 transformation matrix and get its inverse version.
+Use the scripts directly if the following interactive tool is unavailable.
+Then, use the inverted values inside the main_conf.yaml file that you are creating.

 The described procedure should be repeated for both cameras and you should create two entries in the main_conf.yaml file named body_T_cam0 and body_T_cam1.

-After that, also import the estimated time offset between the camera and IMU, measured during calibration.
-This time offset is very important since it shows the delay in which the camera understands motion compared to IMU.
+After that, import the estimated time offset between the camera and IMU, measured during calibration.
+This time offset is very important, since it shows the delay in which the camera senses the motion compared to when the IMU does.
 In Kalibr output file (*-camchain-imucam.yaml), the parameter is named timeshift_cam_imu.
-Take the value and put it in our config file:
+Take the value and put it in our VINS config file:

 td: 0.008

 The last sensor-specific parameter to introduce to almost all SLAM algorithms, is the IMU noise characteristics.
 As discussed in chapter 2, all IMUs have imperfections in their data.
-The angular velocity and linear acceleration that they produce is either biased against the real value or has a random noise on it.
-The SLAM method should be able about the extent of the bias and noise.
+The angular velocity and linear acceleration that they measure is either biased compared to the real value or has a random noise on it.
+The SLAM method should have some prior knowledge about the typical bias and noise levels.
 Since, it allows the SLAM to know how much can it rely on the IMU during the fusion.
-You can change these value in 2 ways.
+You can obtain or adjust these values in two ways:

 • First, you can do IMU calibration.
-In this course, we did not cover this calibration in chapter 3, however, if you want to know the exact noise characteristic of the IMU, tools like Allan Variance calibrators might help you.
+In this course, we did not cover this calibration in chapter 3; however, if you want to know the exact noise characteristics of your IMU, tools like Allan Variance calibrators might help.
 This step is mostly advisable if you have a high-grade IMU sensor that you know is relatively reliable.

 acc_n: 0.1